BIOGRAPHY

 had ever heard of The Filipino Martial Arts and even fewer had been privileged to

 formally study them.
-Punong Guro Bolden would later learn however that many of
+Tom would later learn however that many of

 the knife and bayonet fighting strategies and techniques used in Marine Corps